Location: Neasham, Darlington

 Newbus Grange has dedicated Activity Coordinators who support service users to have individual activity plans, which are created based on each person’s likes and hobbies.
 Their goal is to enable people to structure their time, build relationships and establish a balance between therapy, self-care, work and leisure, as appropriate to their individual needs.

 People come to Newbus Grange from a home environment, supported living or residential service due to an illness or a crisis in their life.
-They may also come following a stay at an NHS or other specialist autism or learning disability service, including a secure service.
+They may also come following a stay at an NHS or other specialist autism service, including a secure service.

 Within Newbus Grange we follow the five key principles that form our model of care, Personal PATHS.